zorrowang/LeetCode/docs/Languages/Java/data-structure/Array.md

 ![Sliding window 3](../../../images/sliding-window3.png)

-The size of sliding window is, sometimes, not fixed.
+The size of the sliding window is, sometimes, not fixed.
 In that case, we need to move the pointers inconsistently, but make sure the size should *not* be `0`.

 ### Prefix/Suffix Sum